rjkwon/blog/content/notes/seven-sandwiches/index.md

 ---
-title: "Seven Sandwiches"
+title: "Seven sandwiches"
 date: 2023-10-28T09:52:57-04:00
 draft: false
-tag: food, new york, lists, stories
+tags:
+- food
+- new york city
+- lists
+- slice of life
 ---

 I love sandwiches.
 Below are some of my favorites and why.